adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 		});
 	}

-You could have replaced `hasFeatures` for `cutsTheMustard` or `canEnhance` but this is just semantics.
+	// Perhaps `hasFeatures` could be renamed to `cutsTheMustard` if you find that more understandable but this is just semantics.

 Notice it is remarkably similar to CTM, but abstracted away into a library so that you, the developer can easily decouple application logic from browser APIs (and *bugs!*).

-For the above application to run, the libary has exposed to the application that not only are all required methods available but that also they are free from bugs.
+For the above application to run, the libary has exposed to the application that not only are all required methods available but that they are free from bugs.
 There is no need for polyfills, User Agent sniffing or object inferences.

 *One subtle but important point to make note of is this*: there is a one-to-one mapping between what you check for and what your application uses.